Ramonywangziyao/Memo/README.md

 ### Wish everyone who is away from us rest in peace.

 ## Introduction
 This is an open-source & non-profit & public benefit project.
 It is inspired by the sudden leave of one of my dearest friend.
-Hope everyone left this world can be commemorated by his/her friends, family and familiar people from anytime and anywhere in the world, and their story will be store online forever.
+Hope everyone left this world can be commemorated by his/her friends, family and familiar people from anytime and anywhere in the world, and their story will be stored online forever.
 R.I.P.

 ## Tech
+- Express
-### Express + MongoDB
+- MongoDB

-## Decription
+## Description
 ### Memorize A Soul
 This function is performed to upload the file of a soul to the site.
 This profile can be searched by a specific #hashtag defined by the uploader.